128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-drop     ICMP replies without matching requests are dropped. allow    ICMP replies without matching requests are forwarded.
+- drop:     ICMP replies without matching requests are dropped.
+- allow:    ICMP replies without matching requests are forwarded.

 ## `configure authority icmp-control icmp-session-match`